JanSnieg/ModelowanieFizyczne/README.md

 setPosiotion(particlePosition.x[1], particlePosition.y[1], particlePosition.z[1], 0);
 ```
 And this is how I know that I will always have position vector that contains 3 positions of x, y and z.
-Updating velocity is simple and not worthy mentioning, but updateForce is nice, based on one of ofExamples.
+Updating velocity is simple and not worthy mentioning, but updateForce is:
 ```
 float fakeWindX = ofSignedNoise(getPosition().x[1] * 0.003, getPosition().y[1] * 0.006, ofGetElapsedTimef() * 0.6);
 float x = fakeWindX * 40 + ofSignedNoise(uniqueValue, getPosition().y[1]) * 20;